firavoyage/blogging/readme.md

 i mainly work on math teaching and development while i actually love art and culture
 - wish
-do what `adobe` and `coursera` have done with implementation details improved create intelligent bots without neural network
+(upstart) those like me must pub sth on producthunt,earn a lot and get retired early do what `adobe` and `coursera` have done with implementation details improved create intelligent bots without neural network
 - rest